LordLiang/DrawingSpinUp/README.md

 cd ..
 ```

 Then you can get the rendered frames in 'animation/blender_render' folder.
-The frames in 'keyframe' is used for training and the frames in 'jumping_jacks' is used for inference.
+The frames in 'keyframe' is used for training and the frames in 'dab' is used for inference.

 ```sh
 dataset